 We have a world already prepared to prolong the useful life of each person and the average life expectancy.
-Life expectancy is growing at unimaginable rates in a world in which we are probably not prepared to sustain an average 120-year-old humanity as an auguram in the near future.
+Life expectancy is growing at unimaginable rates in a world in which we are probably not prepared to sustain an average 120-year-old humanity in the near future.

 Food is produced in the world that could already cover the food needs of the entire world more than once.

 However, on the other hand, recent data (and not so recent) show that 1,200 million people are in extreme poverty living on less than a dollar a day, 3,000 million are below the poverty line, earning less than two dollars a day, 800 million suffer from hunger, 1.3 billion people lack drinking water, 3 billion do not have sanitation services, 2 billion lack electricity.
 The consequences are bloody.
 30,000 children die daily from preventable causes linked to poverty, while life expectancy in the 26 richest countries exceeds 78 years, in the 49 poorest it is only 53 years, 1,700,000 people die annually from diseases linked to contaminated water, lack of hygiene and lack of other basic sanitary conditions.

 While only 6 children out of every thousand die before reaching one year of age in the richest countries, it is 100 in the poorest.
 More than 500,000 mothers give birth annually, 98% in developing countries.
 Disparities have also widened.
 The 20% of the world's population living in rich countries own 86% of the world's gross product, 82% of exports, more than 95% of credit, and the poorest 20% have only 1%. all of it.